haddockapp/haddockapp/atp.md

 - **Prerequisites:**
   - The user is logged in to their developer account.
   - The dashboard page is open.
-    -_If you are testing on the `demo.haddock.ovh` environment, you need to have completed the scenarios about the deploy key authorization method._
+    -_If you are testing on the `dev.haddock.ovh` environment, you need to have completed the scenarios about the deploy key authorization method._
 - **Steps:**
   1. Click on the "Deploy a project" button on the top-right corner of the page.
   2. Select the desired authorization from the configured authorizations (e.g., Personal Access Token).
-      _If you are testing on the `demo.haddock.ovh` environment, use the deploy key previously added._
+      _If you are testing on the `dev.haddock.ovh` environment, use the `My private key` authorization method._
   3. Select a GitHub repository from the repositories available to the authorization method.
-      _If you are testing on the `demo.haddock.ovh` environment, fill out the `haddockapp/demo_project` repository.
+      _If you are testing on the `dev.haddock.ovh` environment, fill out the `haddockapp/demo_project` repository.
 Since you're using the deploy key, you cannot have autocompletion for the repository name._
   4. Select a branch to deploy from.
-      _If you are testing on the `demo.haddock.ovh` environment, use the `multiple-services` branch.
+      _If you are testing on the `dev.haddock.ovh` environment, use the `multiple-services` branch.
 For the same reason, you cannot have autocompletion for the branch name._
   5. Enter your Docker Compose file's path inside the repository.
-      _If you are testing on the `demo.haddock.ovh` environment, use the `compose.yml` file._
+      _If you are testing on the `dev.haddock.ovh` environment, use the `compose.yml` file._
   6. Move to the next step.
   7. Use the sliders to set your desired allocations for CPUs, Memory and Disk.
-      _If you are testing on the `demo.haddock.ovh` environment, use the `2` for CPUs, `2048` for Memory and `512` for Disk._
+      _If you are testing on the `dev.haddock.ovh` environment, use the `2` for CPUs, `2048` for Memory and `512` for Disk._
   8. Press the "Create" button
 - **Expected result:**
   - You'll be redirected to the project details page.